DarkExplorer31/LITRevu/README.md

 - [License](#license)

 ## Prerequisites
-This project use Sass and Bootstrap.
+This project uses Sass and Bootstrap.
 The Bootstrap files are located in .\LITRevu\LITReview\static\sass\node_modules\bootstrap and are importing into main.scss.

-If you haven't Sass installed on your computer and wish to contribute, you'll need to have npm installed.
+If you don't have Sass installed on your computer and wish to contribute, you'll need to have npm installed.
 Here are the steps:

 1. Download NodeJS from the following link: https://nodejs.org/en and install it.
 (For Linux users):